Robert Mueller Will Tell Congress Trump Obstructed Justice, Predicts Former Colleague

 — Raw Story (@RawStory) May 3, 2019

 Kirschner, who worked with Robert Mueller — Mueller was his direct supervisor while chief of homicide in the D.C.
-Attorney’s office — said that he special counsel will be “forthcoming” in his testimony before Congress.
+Attorney’s office — said that the special counsel will be “forthcoming” in his testimony before Congress.
 He predicted that Mueller will look to clear up confusion about obstruction of justice caused by William Barr’s interpretation of his report.

 “I think Mueller will say, I don’t have to bend the rules.
 What I have to do is correct the record.
 I have to address the mischaracterizations by Barr, and I think he’ll stand up and say, the president committed obstruction of justice offenses.”

 Mueller’s former colleague also suggested that the testimony will open the floodgates, and effectively force Congress to call on more witnesses to testify.
-President Trump, according to Kirschner, might try to “muzzle” the witnesses but the Congress will simply “move on.”
+President Trump, according to Kirschner, might try to “muzzle” the witnesses but Congress will simply “move on.”

 “Move on to the next one.
 We’ll deal with contempt and enforcement.
 Next witness, next witness.
 Line them up and start to show the American people what in the world this president has been doing,” he said.